stephen-hqxu/superterrainplus/README.md

 *SuperTerrain+* is definitely not the first terrain generator, then why we need yet another one?

 There is no perfect answer to this question, every application has its own pros and cons.
-Other than being modern, flexible and specialised for terrain generation and real-time photorealistic rendering, and of course for fun, these features are believed to differentiate *SuperTerrain+* from the others.
+It focuses on modern techniques and programming practice, flexibility of engine design and specialisation of terrain generation and real-time photorealistic rendering.
+In addition, these features are believed to differentiate *SuperTerrain+* from the others.

 ### Procedural heightfield infinite terrain